 Mountaineering is the sport or activity of climbing mountains.
 It can include numerous sub-disciplines depending on the route and mountain you pick, including hiking, scrambling, ice and Winter climbing, wildcamping and more!
 But although mountaineering can take so many forms, it’s always about trying to reach and explore the highest, most remote places in the world.

 What does Ben Lairig do?

-We’re a group of students who love getting to the summit and everything involved with it.
+We’re a group of students who aim for the summit and enjoy everything involved with it.
 Winter mountaineering is the raison-d’etre of Ben Lairig, but we run trips through the whole year to include all kinds of mountain fun with and without the snow!
 The club revolves around weekend meets every fortnight: to Snowdonia, the Lake District and Scotland; we also venture abroad for longer trips during the holidays.

 The club is open to anyone who wants to get involved and although a meet can require a wide range of skills, all the way from basic map reading to ice screwing, no prior knowledge or experience is required to join!
 Our members range from being completely new to mountainous terrain to having several Scottish Winter and Alpine seasons under their belt.
 The club was founded to pass on experience and skills to anyone excited to learn, with both experienced members and professional guides helping to teach the ropes (haha) of mountaineering.